DestinE-Climate-DT/one_pass/README.md

 2. If you change the details of the config file, delete the checkpoint files that may have been written from the old file to avoid mis-calculation. **Note: the new version v0.2.2 should recognise if the checkpoint file is now redundant (in the case that you have gone further back in time) and should correct itself.
 In case of doubt, always delete it however**

 3. See `config.yml` for an example config file.

+4. **note on percentile in v0.3.0** If you choose the `stat: percentile` option, you also need the config file to include the line: `percentile_list: [0.2, 0.5]`, where the list is the percentiles that you request between the values of [0,1], it can be as long as you like but must be comma seperated.

+5. **note of thresh_exceed** If you choose the `stat: thresh_exceed` you need to include a threshold exceedance value.
+In the config file include the line `threshold: xxx` where xxx is your value for threshold exceedance.

 ## How to run
 When using the package, there are four main steps, all shown in `wrapper.py`.
 They are: